QuqqU/Squirt/README.md

 So, Play tuned.

-## Reference
+## References

-Squrit Programming Language is developed for educational purpose.
+Squirt Programming Language is developed for educational purpose.
 Its development is impossible without the following references.

 ### Book